Robert430404/bash-on-boards/README.md

 This is an MVC Web Framework writtein in bash... because why not?

-## Gettin Started
+## Getting Started

-To start the server you simple run `server.sh` and it starts up the application.
+To start the server you can simply run `./server.sh` and it starts up the application.

+## Application Configuration

+It operates on a `/./config/config.sh` file that's included when the application bootstraps itself.